MrsHines/HTML_LandmarkPage/README.md

 # HTML_LandmarkPage
-Create an information webpage for a national landmark
+Create an information webpage for a national landmark.

 Assignment Details: